lateralblast/guige/README.md

 and installs packages from the ISO rather than fetching them over the network.

 The current default install options in the grub menu are:
-- ZFS on /dev/sda (e.g. Physical Machine or early versions of VMware)
-- ZFS on /dev/vda (e.g. KVM)
-- ZFS on /dev/nvme0n1 (e,g.
-M2 SSDs or later versions of VMware)
+- ZFS on first available disk
-- LVM on /dev/sda (e.g. Physical Machine or early versions of VMware)
-- LVM on /dev/vda (e.g. KVM)
-- LVM on /dev/nvme0n1 (e,g.
-M2 SSDs or later versions of VMware)
+- LVM on first available disk

 These can be modified via command line arguments.